ralitsab/react-project/README.md

 - **Remove Products from Cart**: Remove products from their cart.
 - **Place Orders**: Place orders for products in their cart.
 - **Commenting**: Add and delete their own comments on product pages.
+- **View Orders**: View their order history, including details and items.

 ### Non-Authenticated Users